Lausanne HC: History

+In the 2024–25 season, Lausanne HC finished first in the National League regular season standings for the first time in club history, marking a major milestone for the organization.
+The team delivered a consistent and dominant campaign, ending ahead of traditional powerhouses such as ZSC Lions and SC Bern.
+Despite their strong regular-season performance, Lausanne did not capture the league title, falling short in the playoffs.

 Venues

 The home games of the Lausanne HC were played in the CIG de Malley from 1984 to 2017 and had an official capacity of 8,000 spectators.
 While waiting for completion of a new arena in the 2017–18 season, Lausanne moved to a temporarily built ice hockey arena known as the 2.0 Malley, which sat 6,700 spectators.
 It was established as the largest temporary ice hockey arena in the world.

 The new arena opened in September 2019.
 The new ice rink received the sponsorship name Vaudoise Aréna, after the insurance company Vaudoise.